ethereum/devp2p/discv5/discv5-wire.md

 limited amount of time, ensuring that nodes occasionally perform a handshake to establish new keys.

-Implementations should also ensure that session secrets and the handshake are tied to a specific UDP endpoint.
-This is simple to implement by using the node ID and IP/port as the key into the in-memory session cache.
-When a node switches endpoints, e.g. when roaming between different wireless networks, sessions will to be re-established by re-handshaking.
-This requires no effort on behalf of the roaming node because the recipients of protocol messages will simply refuse to decrypt messages from the new endpoint and reply with WHOAREYOU.

 **TBD: concurrent handshake tie-breaker rule.**

 ### Identity-Specific Cryptography in the Handshake